Elimination Chamber (2019): Preliminary matches

 The actual pay-per-view opened with the women's tag team Elimination Chamber match to determine the inaugural WWE Women's Tag Team Champions.
 The Boss 'n' Hug Connection (Bayley and Sasha Banks) and Mandy Rose and Sonya Deville started first due to a pre-match stipulation.
 The Riott Squad (represented by Liv Morgan and Sarah Logan) were the third to enter.
 The fourth to enter were The IIconics (Billie Kay and Peyton Royce), followed by Naomi and Carmella.
 The IIconics performed an assisted roll-up on Naomi to eliminate Naomi and Carmella.
 The last to enter were Nia Jax and Tamina, who performed stereo Samoan drops on Kay and Royce to eliminate The IIconics.
 Tamina performed a "Superfly Splash" on Logan and Morgan to eliminate The Riott Squad.
 Jax attempted to perform a spear on Bayley, however, Bayley avoided Jax who crashed through a pod, knocking herself out.
-Bayley then performed a diving elbow drop on Tamina, and she, Banks, Deville, and Rose collectively pinned Tamina to eliminate Nia Jax and Tamina.
-In the climax, Banks forced Deville to submit to the "Bank Statement", thus The Boss 'n' Hug Connection were crowned the inaugural WWE Women's Tag Team Champions.
+Bayley then performed a diving elbow drop on Tamina, and she, Banks, Deville, and Rose collectively pinned Tamina to eliminate Jax and Tamina.
+Banks and Bayley performed their Backstabber/Bayley-to-Belly combo on Deville, but Rose broke up the pin.
+Banks and Bayley were about to send Rose off a chamber pod, but Deville made the save and sent Bayley into a steel beam of the pod.
+Rose then sent Banks shoulder first into the other pod and performed a double underhook facebuster on Banks for a nearfall.
+As Rose held Banks in position, Banks moved out of the way, causing Deville to spear Rose.
+Banks then applied the "Bank Statement", but could not fully apply the hold, so Banks used her leg to force Deville to submit, thus The Boss 'n' Hug Connection were crowned the inaugural WWE Women's Tag Team Champions.
 After the match, both Bayley and Banks cut a promo saying that it was the result of their hard work and determination.